Entanglement Entropy and Thermodynamics of Dynamical Black Holes: Modified von Neumann Entropy and the Generalized Second Law

+Furthermore, recall that in semiclassical gravity the generalized entropy is defined as the sum of the gravitational entropy and the von Neumann entropy of quantum fields outside the chosen surface.
+In particular, the von Neumann entropy contains UV divergent local contributions.
+Focusing on the leading area-law divergence captured by the induced Einstein-Hilbert term in the matter effective action, the sum of the Bekenstein-Hawking term and the leading local divergent part of $S_{\text{vN}}$ can be absorbed into a renormalization of gravitational constant.
+More precisely, at the level of the leading area term one may write

+where the ellipsis denotes additional subleading contributions to the full entropy; in particular, for gauge fields and non-minimally coupled scalars there can be extra terms (e.g.\ contact/edge-mode contributions) that do not contribute to the renormalization of $G$.
+The corresponding renormalized gravitational constant is

-The inverse of the gravitational constant exhibits a divergence at the 1-loop level, which is precisely canceled by a corresponding divergence in the von Neumann entropy $S_{\text{vN}}$ \cite{Susskind:1994vu,Bousso:2015mna}.
-Consequently, the total entropy in \eqref{4.34} is finite and physical.
-For stationary black holes, the well-known generalized entropy satisfying the second law.
-This can be carried over to dynamical black holes as follows:
+The inverse of the gravitational constant exhibits a divergence at the 1-loop level, which is canceled by the leading area-law divergence in $S_{\text{vN}}$ \cite{Susskind:1994sm,Bousso:2015mna}.
+Consequently, the generalized entropy defined in \eqref{Sgen-leading} is finite and physical after renormalization.
+For stationary black holes, this is the standard generalized entropy satisfying the second law.

+This can be carried over to dynamical black holes as follows.
+Using the interpretation (at the level of the leading local area-law divergence)